 String Trimmers: Ratings of Sources

 This is the most comprehensive professional comparison, with nearly 70 string trimmers included in the roundup.
-Models are grouped by category, including regular and light-duty gas, cordless and battery-operated weed whackers.
+Models are grouped by category, including curved- and straight-shaft gas, cordless and battery-operated weed whackers.
 Each is tested to evaluate performance, handling and ease of use.
 Editors focus on performance from new string trimmers, but don't report on long-range durability or lifespan.

 While testing six heavy-duty, gas-powered string trimmers on a horse ranch, Roy Berendsohn initially finds little to set them apart.
 He then tests them along hundreds of yards of horse fence, eliminating them one at a time once the weed whacker loses effectiveness or starts to vibrate.
 One model is left standing at the end, but Berendsohn rates all of them, allowing that "not everyone has a horse farm to keep up."
-Additional, older string trimmer roundups can also be found at this site.
+While some of the weed eaters in this older review are discontinued, the top rated one is still current.

 Amazon.com includes a large selection of string trimmers, with some models attracting hundreds and even thousands of user reviews.
 Electric weed whackers, both corded and cordless, are the most popular options.
 As is the case with most user reviews, comments are often short, but some reviews go into tons of detail -- more than you sometimes see from experts -- and provide valuable insights that can only be garnered after extended use.

 HomeDepot.com is another top site for weed eater reviews.
-There are over 120 models listed, including gas, and corded and cordless electric string trimmers.
-Reviews for many models are as plentiful as at Amazon.com, though are largely on the brief side.
+There are over 160 models listed, including gas, and corded and cordless electric string trimmers.
+Reviews for many models are as plentiful as at Amazon.com, though tend to be briefer.
 Owners can say whether or not they would recommend their weed whacker to a friend.
 Though lots of the reviews here are written by HomeDepot.com users, some are also drawn from manufacturer sites and can be seen elsewhere as well.

 Lowes.com is much like HomeDepot.com, but with fewer weed eaters listed.
 Many of the nearly 50 models have at least some feedback, and some models have hundreds of reviews, though totals are pumped up at times by pulling in reviews from the maker's sites -- the same reviews that can be found at HomeDepot.com.